 “Everyone make sure to email the California State Athletic Commission letting them know that Dr. Lou Moret should be fired for his atrocious scorecard!
 Lou is either incompetent or corrupt,” said the irate Tweeter.

 Ugas himself was more philosophical than that and was just happy the right man won.

 “I set a goal back in Cuba when I was a child to become a welterweight world champion, and I accomplished that goal tonight,” said Ugas.

 “I’m so grateful to everyone who helped me along the way.

-“Ramos was a very tough opponent and I knew it was not going to be easy, but I wasn’t going to let this opportunity slip away.”
+“Ramos was an adamant opponent, and I knew it would not be easy, but I wasn’t going to let this opportunity slip away.”

 “I have lost three close and divided decisions in Los Angeles.
 You can already imagine why.
 My first win in Los Angeles.
 It has been very difficult to compete here.”

 WBN Editor Phil has over ten years of boxing news experience.
 Follow WBN on Facebook @officialworldboxingnews and Twitter @worldboxingnews.